FabriceMesidor/Classification_Project_Views_towards_Computer_Decisions/README.md

 * Best models didn’t used all the features - Possibly of reduce our features

 #### PCA
-The purpose of the PCA is to reduce the features in the dataset into components while preserving the maximum amount of informations possible.
-The components can be used in the model after creation.
+The purpose of the PCA is to reduce the features in the dataset into components while preserving the maximum amount of information possible.
+The components can be used for modeling afterwards.
 Graphs below showed respectively a visual to understand PCA and the results of the model using PCA.
-SVM was incorporated at this stage as the components might be hardly inseparable (as shown in the 3D graph - a representation of the first 3 components) and SVM is good as classifying in such case.
+SVM was incorporated at this stage as the components might be hardly be able to get classified (as shown in the 3D graph - a representation of the first 3 components) and SVM is good as classifying in such case.

 ![pca graphs](https://github.com/FabriceMesidor/Classification_Project_Views_towards_Computer_Decisions/blob/master/Support-Docs/Graphs-Pics/pca%20explaining.png)